PanPapag/MIT-OCW-6.0001/README.md

-# MIT OCWI ntroduction to Computer Science and Programming in Python
+# MIT OCW Introduction to Computer Science and Programming in Python

 ## References